 In this Article

-COUNTA Function Description:
+COUNTA Function Overview

 The COUNTA Function Counts the number of non-blank cells within a series

-Syntax and Arguments:
+COUNTA function Syntax and inputs:

 The Syntax for the COUNTA Formula is: